EmergeTools/fastlane-plugin-emerge/README.md

 #### Re-use a unit test build with the `emerge()` action

-If you're already running unit tests with fastlane, simply call `emerge()` after running unit tests to automatically upload the unit test build to Emerge.
-The `emerge` action will detect the build generated for unit tests, or you can explicitly set the `file_path` param.
-In general this build is a Debug build and should have Previews code included.
+If you're already running unit tests with fastlane, simply call the `emerge()` action after running unit tests to automatically upload the unit test build to Emerge.
+The action will detect the build generated for unit tests, or the `file_path` param can be explicitly set.
+Generally this build is a Debug build and should have Previews code included.

 #### Generate a new build with the `emerge_snapshot()` action